Dr. Cyren Wong Zhi Hoong

 One of his ongoing collaborations with Monash University Malaysia School of Science and Sunway University, this research project investigates the impact of poisons used for the fogging of mosquitoes on non-target organisms.
 The conceptual framework behind the project is to assess the effectiveness of fogging in controlling mosquito populations, as well as highlight some of its impacts on non-target organisms responsible for conducting valuable ecosystem services (such as insect pollinators, and insectivorous bees).
 As an underlying discourse, the project also seeks to engage with local communities regarding their attitudes towards regular fogging as a form of pest control, as well as their understanding of sustainability and the environment.

 Under the guidance and direction of the Pro-Vice Chancellor, he is also in the midst of coming up with stronger active-learning content for Monash University Malaysia that integrates expertise and modules from different schools and disciplines.
-This includes a revisiting of already established items such as the Inter-cultural Enrichment Program, as well as the creation of new field-based units, such as Human Ecology and Special Topic in Social Science.
+In his role as head of the Malaysia Immersion Hub, this includes a revisiting of already established items such as the General Studies programme, as well as the creation of new field-based units, such as Human Ecology and Special Topic in Social Science.

 Wong, Z. H. (2018) "Synanthropy", Kapur-Zine,